What is the Domain Name System?

 Frequently Asked Questions about Domain Name System

-How does DNS improve internet reliability?
+How does DNS impact network security?

 Automate your enterprise telecom management with Lightyear today

-Automate your enterprise telecom lifecycle with software that leverages the best network and pricing intelligence on the market.
+Automate your enterprise telecom lifecycle with software that uses the best network and pricing intelligence on the market.
 Drive savings across procurement, inventory management, and bill payment for your internet, WAN, voice, and colocation services with Lightyear.
-Sign up for a free account to get started.

 Want to learn more about how Lightyear can help you?